yoonka/migresia/README.md

 #### Migration names

-The name of each migration starts with a timestamp, which is treated as its version, and ends with a short information of the purpose of that migration, for example:
+The name of each migration starts with a timestamp, which is treated as its version, and ends with a short information of the purpose of that migration.
+For example:

     20130731163300_convert_permissions.erl

-The timestamp is always 14 numbers but otherwise can contain any value.
+The timestamp is always 14 numbers, but otherwise can contain any value.
 Migresia doesn't interpret it in any way, but it uses it to sort the migrations according to the value of that timestamp, assuming timestamps with the lower values are younger.

 The remaining part of the name, after the timestamp, is simply ignored.
 A migration name consisting of just the timestamp is also a valid name.

 #### Implementing migrations

 Migresia doesn't provide any special support for transactions.
-If any operations should be executed within a transaction, it just should be created in the `up` or `down` function.
+If any operations should be executed within a transaction, it just should be created and handled accordingly in the `up` or `down` function.

 Migresia provides a behaviour which all migrations should implement: `db_migration`.
 It expects two functions: `up/0` and `down/0`.
 Please note, that at this moment migrations can't be applied backward, so the `down/0` function is unused.
 However, both functions are present for completeness as it is expected that in the future Migresia will support migrating databases in both directions.

 Very often migrations need to know the record definitions of Mnesia tables to which the migrations will be applied.
-The preferred way of doing this is by creating in the Migresia `include` folder a symbolic link to the include file within the main project that contains the required record definition.
-By default all include files in the Migresia `include` directory are ignored.
-Then the linked file should be included using `include_lib`, for example:
+The preferred way of doing this is creating in the Migresia `include` folder a symbolic link to the include file that contains the required record definition.
+By default the Migresia repository ignores all include files in the Migresia `include` directory.
+The linked file should then be included using `include_lib`, for example:

     -module('20130731163300_convert_permissions').
     -behaviour(db_migration).